daswisher/misw9423.github.io/_posts/2014-09-05-Electrical-Properties.md

 	6xAnalog Inputs
 	14xDigital (6 are PWM)

 In regards to electricity, components have design specifications that results in a maximum tolerance for particular properties of electricity (i.e voltage or amperage).
-Fortunately, voltage (v), resistance (r), and amps (i) are all related by Ohm's law giving a formula of $v = i * r$.
-Another important property to consider is wattage (p), which is found with the formula $p = i * v = i^2 * r$.
+Fortunately, voltage (v), resistance (r), and amps (i) are all related by Ohm's law giving a formula of  v =ir .
+Another important property to consider is wattage (p), which is found with the formula p=i v=i^2 r.
 When attempting to determine whether or not a component is suitable for a particular circuit, it's necessary to verify the component's ratings, and adjust the circuit design accordingly.

 There are two types of circuits: series circuits and parallel circuits.
 A series circuit is one where there is only one path that the power flows through.
 Parallel circuits have multiple paths for electricity to flow.